 Are you dealing with a toxic environment?

 When business leaders initially assess whether they are propagating a positive work culture and a positive feeling among employees, they may find that in reality there is much to improve.
+Implementing an employee recognition program can be a crucial step in this process.

-Work cultures may not be as inclusive or problem free as the executive function assumes, and that means changes need to be made.
-Whether that’s promoting diversity in more meaningful ways, revamping performance management protocols, shifting focus to prioritize work life balance or turning attention to improving job satisfaction for employees, there are plenty of avenues to follow to improve workplace culture.
+Work cultures may not be as inclusive or problem-free as the executive function assumes, and that means changes need to be made.
+Whether that’s promoting diversity in more meaningful ways, revamping performance management protocols, shifting focus to prioritize work-life balance, or turning attention to improving job satisfaction for employees, there are plenty of avenues to follow to improve workplace culture.

 How to create a strong workplace culture

-- Create a positive internal communication strategy that reinforces the company’s brand mission, vision and values.
+- Create a positive internal communication strategy that reinforces the company’s brand mission, vision, and values.

 - Ensure that the company’s vision and values are properly reflected in policies, practices and processes.